Photo by Mouthwash Studios / Death to the Stock

 Have you ever wondered why an edible high is stronger than smoking?
 Turns out, cannabis ingestion methods affect the body and mind differently.
+Created with Botany Farms.

-Cannabis has all sorts of effects in your body.
-But, did you know that how your body uses the herb differently depending on how you ingest it?
+Cannabis has all sorts of effects on your body.
+But did you know that how your body uses the herb differently depends on how you ingest it?

-First and foremost, it’s important to know that cannabis engages the body via the endocannabinoid system.
-The endocannabinoid system is a large regulatory network that maintains optimum balance in the body.
+First and foremost, it’s essential to know that cannabis engages the body via the endocannabinoid system.
+The endocannabinoid system is an extensive regulatory network that maintains optimum balance in the body.

 The endocannabinoid system plays a role in many things, including mood, motor skills, pain, pleasure, appetite, reproduction, immune function, and sleep.

 Smoking, however, has a few setbacks.
 Though THC will make it into your bloodstream and thereby travel into the brain and around your body, a good portion of the psychoactive connects with cannabinoid receptors in your mouth and in the tissues that are directly exposed to the smoke itself.

 If you need high doses of cannabis for therapeutic purposes (for those with cancer), it is very challenging to reach a full therapeutic dose of the herb.

 Though smoking cannabis has yet to be associated with increased lung cancer risk, smoke does do microscopic damage to the lungs over time.
 This can cause inflammation, cough, mucus production, and bronchitis-like symptoms.